micoxion/Roll-a-Ball/README.md

 ## Description

 A simple game in which you roll a ball around with `wasd` and the arrow keys.
+Collect the floating cubes in the time limit to win!
-You can also press `spacebar` to jump (not that it will help you much though it's just for fun)
+You can also press `spacebar` to jump (not that it will help you much it's just for fun)